BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Krita isn’t much fun without a pressure sensitive tablet.
 If the tablet has been properly configured, Krita should work out of the box.

-On Windows, you need to either install the wintab drivers for your tablet, or enable the Windows 8 Pointer API option in Krita's settings.
+On Windows, you need to either install the Wintab drivers for your tablet, or enable the Windows 8 Pointer API option in Krita's settings.

 You can find a community curated list of tablets supported by